Module System

 WHERE deleted_at IS NULLfilter is added to every query against the table - DELETE mutations: Transformed into

 UPDATE ...
-SET deleted_at = NOW(), deleted_by_user_id = @userId - Schema: No visible change — the delete mutation still looks like
+SET deleted_at = NOW(), deleted_by_user_id = @userId - Schema: Soft-deleted tables expose extra query and mutation arguments for administrative access

 Priority ordering